 - Do you have a kitchen where you plan on making meals?
 Are you eating breakfasts in your room?

-- Do you like to get appetizers and alcohol?
+- Do you like to get appetizers and alcohol (more than 1 glass)?

 - Do you eat at Quick Service (QS) restaurants most of the time and/or eat at a TS one time per day?

-- Do you prefer to have as much paid for as possible in advance?
+- Do you prefer to have as much paid for in advance as possible?

 Why these questions?

-- I asked about ages of the people in your party, because kids around the ages of 10-13 don't eat that much and you are charged the adult rate for the DDP.
+- I asked about ages of the people in your party, because kids around the ages of 10-13 do not eat that much and you are charged the adult rate for the DDP.
 In this case, you may want to lean towards TIW.

 - If you plan on making some or most meals in your room, TIW and DDP may not be good options.
 At the very least, if you plan on having only breakfasts in the room, the DDP is the one to lean towards.